mirage/mirage-www/tmpl/blog/xen-block-devices-with-mirage.md

 }}

-Let's make a virtual disk implementation which uses an existing disk image file as a "gold image", but uses copy-on-write so that all changes are non-persistent.
-This is a common configuration in Virtual Desktop Infrastructure deployments, is generally handy when you want to prevent anyone from permanently corrupting your disk with malware.
+Let's make a virtual disk implementation which uses an existing disk image file as a "gold image", but uses copy-on-write so that no writes persist.
+This is a common configuration in Virtual Desktop Infrastructure deployments and is generally handy when you want to test a change quickly, and revert it cleanly afterwards.

-A useful Unix technique for file I/O is to "memory map" an existing file i.e. associate the file contents with virtual memory addresses so that reading or writing to memory can be used to read or write to the file contents.
+A useful Unix technique for file I/O is to "memory map" an existing file: this associates the file contents with a range of virtual memory addresses so that reading and writing within this address range will actually read or write the file contents.
 The "mmap" C function has a number of flags, which can be used to request "copy on write" behaviour.
 Reading the
 [OCaml manual Bigarray.map_file](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Bigarray.Genarray.html)